juji-io/datalevin/README.md

 ## :question: Why

-The rationale is to have a simple, fast and open source Datalog query engine running on durable storage.
+The rationale is to have a simple, fast, versatile and open source Datalog query engine running on durable storage.

 It is our observation that many developers prefer the flavor of Datalog popularized by [Datomic®](https://www.datomic.com) over